aya-prover/aya-dev/README.md

 ```

 + Ask [@ice1000] to get access to the development repository.
-  + Do not create pull requests directly.
-Ask before doing anything.
+  + If you want to contribute, ask before doing anything.
-+ Questions opened as issues will be answered.
+    We will tell you about our plans.
++ Questions or concerns are welcomed in the discussion area.
+  We will try our best to answer your questions, but please be nice.
 + Aya is under active development.
-Nothing guaranteed, but we can share something here:
+Nothing guaranteed!
+However, we can share some cool stuffs here:
   + Dependent types, including pi-types, sigma types, etc. You could write a [type-safe interpreter][gadt].
+  + Arend-ish interval type which is used to define the HoTT [path type][path].
   + Overlapping patterns.
 Very [useful][oop] in theorem proving.
-  + Arend-ish interval type which is used to define the HoTT [path type][path].

 [@ice1000]: https://github.com/ice1000
 [actions]: https://github.com/aya-prover/aya-dev/actions/workflows/gradle-check.yml/badge.svg